BeltStrike: Riches and Danger in the Bowman Belt

 BeltStrike: Riches and Danger in the Bowman Belt is a 1984 tabletop role-playing game adventure, written by J. Andrew Keith, with a cover by David Deitrick for Traveller published by Game Designers' Workshop.
 One of the classic Traveller Modules series.

 Plot summary

-BeltStrike: Riches and Danger in the Bowman Belt is the second in the series of Traveller adventure modules sold in boxed form, and details the asteroid system of Bowman, set in District 268 of the Spinward Marches.
+BeltStrike: Riches and Danger in the Bowman Belt describes history and geography of the Bowman asteroid system and its mining, located in District 268 as part of the Spinward Marches.

+Publication history

+BeltStrike: Riches and Danger in the Bowman Belt was the second release in a series of boxed set adventure modules for Traveller.